Transparency

 As a company with a strong focus on sustainable design, we strive to be open about what we do and how we do it.
 You should be able to know how all of our products are manufactured and the best way for us to ensure this is by being fully transparent.
-To read more about our commitments towards the workers working in our supply chains and information on how we work with these topics, check out our Responsible Business Policy, as found within our annual Sustainability report.
+Our long-term work to ensure good working conditions at our suppliers is based on the UN's guiding principles for business and human rights, which are integrated into our processes to identify and minimize risks, evaluate suppliers and check compliance with the requirements we set.
+To read more about our commitments to the employees who work in our supply chains and how we work with Human Rights Due Diligence, please indulge in our annual sustainability report.

 We are committed to implement practices that aim to secure all of our products are made under fair working conditions and in a safe environment at all levels.
 To ensure this, Sandqvist is a member of the Fair Wear Foundation and we’re committed to implementing the Fair Wear Foundation Code of Labour Practices at all of our supplier locations.